KrystalMadrinan/learning-journal/html.md

 - An attribute is used to identify one element from another.
 They are located within opening tags.
 - Example on how to multiply something: section>article>*3
 - Main is a component of the body.
+- Any javascript is placed at the end of the body, so that it loads last.
+*Reminder to keep adding to this*

 #### ***Helpful Resources***
 - Lecture